Like a Prayer (album): Composition

 "Promise to Try" is a moody ballad that talks about the death of Madonna's mother.
-The piano arrangement in the song is reminiscent of the work of Elton John, and has a cello solo towards the Bridge.
+The piano arrangement in the song is reminiscent of the work of Elton John, and has a cello solo toward the Bridge.
 In one part of the song, Madonna specifically asks: Does she hear my voice in the night when I call?
 Later, an adult seems to admonish a child with the lyrics, Little girl, don't you forget her face/Don't let memory play games with your mind/She's a faded smile frozen in time.
 The sixth track is "Cherish".
 Built around the themes of love and relationship, with William Shakespeare's Romeo and Juliet being one of the major inspirations, the song includes a line from "Cherish" (1966) by the Association.
-The lyrics illustrate it as a simple love song, where Madonna talks about devotion and having her lover by her side, whom she would never leave.
+The lyrics present it as a simple love song, where Madonna talks about devotion and having her lover by her side, whom she would never leave.
 Following "Cherish" is "Dear Jessie"; according to Rikky Rooksby, the song sounds more like a children's lullaby than a pop song.
 The lyrics encourage the little girl Jessie to use her imagination; it summons up a psychedelic landscape, where pink elephants roam with dancing moons and mermaids.
 It references fairy-tale characters and creates an image of children playing with each other.

 "Oh Father" is a baroque pop ballad that talks about Madonna's troubled relationship with her father Tony during her childhood.
 She described it as the "second half" of True Blues "Live to Tell", and is her tribute to Simon & Garfunkel.
-She uses a contrast of timbre, her higher smoother voice with a lower one. in the vocal bridge, Madonna talks about the realization that her father never meant to hurt her, and why she runs away.
-Described as Madonna's take on Sister Sledge's "We Are Family" (1979), "Keep It Together" is the other tribute to Sly and the Family Stone; a funk-inspired number with doubletracked vocals on the refrain, she sings about the importance of family, and mentions that "blood is thicker than any circumstance".
-"Spanish Eyes" is a slow, sombre track that features instrumentation from castanets, and revisits the Spanish vibe of 1987's "La Isla Bonita".
-It has been described a "cross between Ben E. King's 'Spanish Harlem' and something by Billy Joel".
+She uses a contrast of timbre, pairing her higher, smoother voice with a lower one.
+In the vocal bridge, Madonna talks about the realization that her father never meant to hurt her, and why she runs away.
+Described as Madonna's take on Sister Sledge's "We Are Family" (1979), "Keep It Together" is the other tribute to Sly and the Family Stone; a funk-inspired number with double-tracked vocals on the refrain, she sings about the importance of family, and mentions that "blood is thicker than any circumstance".
+"Spanish Eyes" is a slow, somber track that features instrumentation from castanets, and revisits the Spanish vibe of 1987's "La Isla Bonita".
+It has been described as a "cross between Ben E. King's 'Spanish Harlem' and something by Billy Joel".
 Its lyrics are ambiguous and have been subject to various interpretations: AIDS, a Hispanic mother's lament over the death of her son due to gang violence, or someone going off to fight in a war.
 Closer "Act of Contrition" is an experimental song with psychedelic tones; it begins with a "whispered invocation" and features distorted guitar and backward tracking of a gospel choir.
-It has Madonna reciting the Catholic prayer of the same name, before the vocals deteriorate into a monologue in which she grows obstreperous over being denied a restaurant reservation.
+It has Madonna reciting the Catholic prayer of the same name, before the vocals dissolve into a monologue in which she grows obstreperous over being denied a restaurant reservation.